dideler/docker-fish-shell/README.md

 Ubuntu LTS container with fish installed as the default shell.

-Available on Docker Hub at https://hub.docker.com/r/dideler/fish-shell
+- Available on Docker Hub at https://hub.docker.com/r/dideler/fish-shell
+- Available on GitHub at https://github.com/users/dideler/packages/container/package/fish-shell

 ## Use case